project-asgard/kronmult993/kronmult_omp/README.md

 Include `kronmult.hpp` to get access to the `kronmult_batched` function which computes `output[K] += kron(matrix_list[K]) * input[K]` for 0 <= k < batchCount
-assuming that some of the output pointers will be equal (thus, requiring a thread-safe addition).
+assuming that some output pointers will be equal (thus, requiring a thread-safe addition).

 ```cpp
 #include <kronmult.hpp>